-Flood hazard mapping taking into account ocean level rise is discussed in Section 8 with Draft maps provided in Appendix C.
+Flood hazard mapping taking into account sea level rise is discussed in Section 8.

 5.4.
 Flood Risk and the Social Impacts of Flooding

 The costs of flood damages and the extent of the disruption to the community depend upon many factors including: